 In July 2021, the Company entered into a Promissory Note and Security Agreement with Gryphon, which was amended on August 30, 2021, September 29, 2021, and further amended on December 29, 2021 (the "Gryphon Note" as amended).
 The Gryphon Note, pursuant to which the Company agreed to loan in the aggregate to Gryphon \$12.5 million, has a payment schedule whereby the principal and accrued interest shall be due and payable commencing on completion of the Merger Agreement, to be forgiven if the Merger Agreement is terminated.
 In January 2022, the Company advanced to Gryphon \$2.5 million per the terms of Gryphon Note, as amended.
-The Gryphon Note bears interest at the rate of 9.5% per annum.
-As of March 31, 2022 and December 31, 2021, the outstanding Gryphon Note balance, including accrued interest, was \$13.1 million and \$10.3 million, respectively.
+The Gryphon Note bore interest at the rate of 9.5% per annum.
+On April 4, 2022, the Merger Agreement was terminated and the Gryphon Note was forgiven and \$13.1 million, including interest, was written off to other expense during the second quarter of 2022.
+As of June 30, 2022 and December 31, 2021, the outstanding Gryphon Note balance, including accrued interest, was nil and \$10.3 million, respectively.